ungoogled-software/ungoogled-chromium/docs/building.md

 Install base requirements: `# apt install packaging-dev python3 ninja-build`

-On Debian 9 (stretch), `stretch-backports` APT source is used to obtain LLVM 6.0.
-Do NOT use debhelper 11 from backports, as it will be incompatible with other dpkg tools.
+At least LLVM 7 is required.
+On Debian 9 (stretch), LLVM 7 can be backported from buster without modifications.
+Alternatively, [apt.llvm.org](https://apt.llvm.org) has builds of LLVM 7.

 ### Building locally